 Surf Life Saving sport showcases the skills and physical abilities required to save a life.

 Surf Life Saving sport began and continues to be a way for our lifesavers to showcase the skills and physical abilities required to save a life.
-Download the allocation of SLSA National Events 2015-2018.
+SLSA National Sports Calendar 2016-2018 (External) the allocation of SLSA National Events 2016-2018.

 One of the most challenging endurance races in surf sports.
 What began as the central theme for a motion picture 30 years ago, has now commanded a place on Australia’s annual sports calendar.

 An opportunity for the general public to be a part of the biggest surf lifesaving competition in the world.
-The 2km open water swim was successfully launched at The Aussies 2015 and will again be included in the 2016 event.
+The 2km open water swim is run on the first Sunday of the annual Australian Surf Life Saving Championships.

 An opportunity for Australia’s finest Surf Lifesavers to represent their State and showcase their lifesaving skills in an elite lifesaving sports competition.
 Held over one day of competition, this State vs. State battle is contested on the beach and in the ocean.